GoogleChrome/developer.chrome.com/site/en/docs/devtools/css/animations/index.md

 - Start time delay.

 {% Aside 'gotchas' %}
-Any changes you apply in the **Animations** tab apply inline styles to the corresponding elements, so you can see and replay the resulting animations right away.
+Any changes you make in the **Animations** tab apply inline styles to the corresponding elements, so you can see and replay the resulting animations right away.
 {% endAside %}

 For this section, suppose that the screenshot below represents the original animation: